R-033/milkstain/README.md

 Usage example is included into the project.

 ## Limitations
-Currently presets with custom Warp and Comp shaders are not supported because Unity requires shaders to be precompiled in editor.
-If you don't plan to give user ability to load custom presets, shaders can be precompiled and then used for a specific preset.
-Custom editor script for generating shaders may be added in the future.
+Unity requires shaders to be precompiled in editor so presets for Milkdrop 2.0 with custom Warp and Comp shaders will need to be precompiled in editor.
+There is experimental support for such presets, however to make them work you need to do these steps:

+- Open Window -> Milkdrop Shader Compiler and press "Compile All Shaders" button.

+- Open ```Assets/Milkstain/Resources/Milkdrop.prefab``` and assign created shaders from ```/Custom/``` folders to "Preset Warp Shaders" and "Preset Comp Shaders".

+- Untick "Skip Custom Shaded" at the bottom.

 Some complex presets can have big performance impact despite optimization efforts.